Brass Monkey Hotel

-The Brass Monkey Hotel is a bar located at the corner of James and William Streets in Northbridge, a suburb of Perth in Western Australia.
+The Brass Monkey Hotel is a pub located at the intersection of James and William streets in Northbridge, a suburb of Perth in Western Australia.

 Description

-The venue consists of three-storeys and a part basement.
-It is a brick and iron building, rapped around the north-west corner of Williams and James St. It has verandahs on all floors, with decorative metal filigree.
-Much of its original features from its 1896 construction have been retained; including its stained glass windows, timber staircases and joinery.
+The venue consists of three storeys and a part basement.
+It is a brick and iron building, at the north-west corner of the intersection of William and James streets.
+It has verandahs on all floors, with decorative metal filigree.
+Much of its original features from its 1896 construction have been retained, including its stained glass windows, timber staircases and joinery.

 The venue contains a function space, an upstairs bar, and a balcony.
-The neighbouring 'Patriots Sports Bar' is connected to the venue.
+The neighbouring Patriots Sports Bar is connected to the venue.
 The original accommodation spaces are still on the second floor, and are used as administrative and staff spaces.

-In its early 20th century period, the bar contained 'a large billiard room, a magnificent saloon, and front bar, the fittings of which are equal to anything in the city, where patrons are served with courtesy and despatch.'
+In its early 20th century period, the bar contained "a large billiard room, a magnificent saloon, and front bar, the fittings of which are equal to anything in the city, where patrons are served with courtesy and despatch."